TurakhiaLab/TWILIGHT/README.md

 ## <a name="intro"></a> Introduction

+**\**This experimental version is still in development and has not been fully debugged.
+It may contain bugs.
+Please refer to the main branch for a stable version.\****

 TWILIGHT (**T**all and **Wi**de A**lig**nments at **H**igh **T**hroughput) is a tool designed for ultrafast and ultralarge multiple sequence alignment.
 It is able to scale to millions of long nucleotide sequences (>10000 bases).
 TWILIGHT can run on CPU-only platforms (Linux/Mac) or take advantage of CUDA-capable GPUs for further acceleration.

 By default, TWILIGHT requires an unaligned sequence file in FASTA format and an input guide tree in Newick format to generate the output alignment in FASTA format (Fig. 1a).
 When a guide tree is unavailable, users can utilize the iterative mode, which provides a Snakemake workflow to estimate guide trees using external tools (Fig 1b.).